My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Going on an Alaska cruise – a once-in-a-lifetime experience to see one of the world’s beautiful natural destinations.
 It’s an unforgettable experience, and even tops my Alaska bucket list!
 Trust me that I know how popular Alaska cruising is – I get questions about it all the time!
 That’s why I started working on a series of posts about the best Alaska cruise excursions in each port.

 Choosing Alaska cruise excursions is critically important to your experience – if you choose lame ones, you’ll definitely come home disappointed.
 So who am I to make these suggestions that matter so much for your Alaska memories?
 I’m a gal who grew up in Alaska and worked for one of the major cruise companies for three summers – selling excursions just like these to people.
-I’ve visited Alaska many times (most recently in February 2020), have done one Alaska cruise, and have another planned for September 2020 (join me!).
+I’ve visited Alaska many times (most recently in August 2022) and have done three Alaska cruises.

-I’ve spent ages reviewing each of the 20+ cruise companies’ websites and the excursions they offer in these 16 different Alaska cruise ports and terminals.
-Keeping in mind my local knowledge of what’s “really” Alaskan, what’s worth the money – and what’s just sales language meant to convince you to spend money without the bang-for-your-buck in return.
+I’ve spent ages reviewing each of the 15 cruise companies’ websites and the excursions they offer in these 16 different Alaska cruise ports and terminals.
+Keeping in mind my local knowledge of what’s “really” Alaskan, what’s worth the money – and what’s just sales language meant to convince you to spend money without the bang for your buck in return.
 Based on that research and experience I believe these are the best Alaska cruise excursions and experiences in each port.

 How to Choose Alaska Cruise Excursions